Battery Laws in Arkansas

 Serious physical injury.
 The law defines serious physical injury as one that creates a substantial risk of death or causes prolonged disfigurement, impairment of health, or impairment or loss of the function of any body part or organ.
 Examples of serious physical injuries include a gunshot wound and a cut requiring 47 stitches.

-• infliction of bruising, swelling, or a visible mark associated with physical trauma.
+Physical injury.
+Physical injury refers to impairment of a physical condition or infliction of substantial pain, bruising, swelling, or a visible mark associated with physical trauma.

 Risk Involved: Use of Deadly Weapon or Firearm